VitorNascDev/Streaming/README.md

 # Project Status

 This project is currently in development.
-And the application already had the login system.The route to acess the files is working
+And the application already had the login system.The route to acess the files is working.

+The project is currently on the development of the front end.

 <hr>